SantigBenites/Projeto1SegApli/README.md

 #    f.write(cert.public_bytes(serialization.Encoding.PEM))
 ```
 Which are 4 lines which instantly copy the bank.auth file from the client to the server without the need to copy it manually.
-Just like the case above we left commented in case you don´t want to use it.
+Just like the case above we left commented in case you don't want to use it.

 When testing we found ourselves having problem when using the classes VM to run our project specifically the sockets would timeout whenever we tried to make communications, to solve this problem we increased the number of cores in VM.